What is governance, risk and compliance (GRC)?

 Why is GRC important today?

 As businesses grow increasingly complex, they need a way to effectively identify and manage key activities in the organization.
-Also needed is the ability to integrate traditional distinct management activities into a cohesive discipline that increases the effectiveness of people, business processes, technology, facilities and other important business elements.
+They also need the ability to integrate traditional distinct management activities into a cohesive discipline that increases the effectiveness of people, business processes, decision-making, technology, facilities and other important business elements.

-GRC achieves this by breaking down the traditional barriers between business units and requiring them to work in a collaborative fashion to achieve the company's strategic goals.
+GRC achieves this by breaking down the traditional barriers between business units, requiring them to work collaboratively to achieve the company's strategic goals.
 GRC is one of the components of a well-managed organization in the 2020s.

 GRC strengths and limitations